rohan-v8rma/Verilog-Vectors/README.md

 A module is a block of Verilog code that implements certain functionality.

-Modules can be embedded within other modules, and a higher level module can communicate with its lower-level modules using their `input` and `output` [ports](#verilog-ports).
+Modules can be embedded/instantiated within other modules, and a higher level module can communicate with its lower-level modules using their `input` and `output` [ports](#verilog-ports).

 A module should be enclosed within a `module` and `endmodule` keywords.